gdonlol/neonote/KeybindingsGuide.md

 - `Ctrl + O` / `Ctrl + D` - Switches focus back to content editing.
 - `Ctrl + R` - Rename a file (click enter to confirm after typing in new name).
 - `Ctrl + T` - Create a new task for the kanban board (click enter to confirm after typing in new name).
+- `Ctrl + P` - Move an existing task into a new category (to do, in progress or done).

 ## Cursor and Scroll Adjustments
 - Cursor movement is restricted within the text bounds.